 |Discounted rate||With this type of mortgage, the lender offers a discount on their Standard Variable Rate for a period of time.
 The interest rate may rise and fall but will always be discounted and at the end of the agreed period will revert to the Standard Variable Rate.
 Borrowers need to be aware that if a large discount is offered, the monthly payments may jump significantly at the end of the discount period.|

 |Tracker mortgage||This is similar to a variable-rate mortgage but here the rate is linked to a prevailing rate such as the Bank of England base rate.
 The rate will be set at a percentage amount above the relevant base rate for a specific period and will 'track' the chosen rate over this period.|

 |Flexible/Lifestyle mortgage||This feature will allow over and underpayments on your mortgage.|

 |Offset mortgage||This is similar to a flexible mortgage but is linked to a current/savings account with the lender.
 The amount held in the current account will be used to 'offset' the mortgage debt when calculating the interest charged and could help you pay back your mortgage quicker.|

 |Cashback||As an incentive the lender will offer a lump sum of cash to the borrower once the mortgage has been arranged, this will typically be 3%-5% of the loan amount.
 There will be a 'lock in' period where the borrower may be required to repay all or part of the cashback amount if the mortgage is terminated in this period.|

 Apart from paying for a property survey, the majority of lenders will require you to pay a fee, or fees, to arrange and complete your mortgage, these fees will vary from lender to lender.
-One key questions to ask your mortgage adviser is whether any fees you pay will be refunded if the house sale falls through.
-With one-third of house sales failing to complete it is important to understand what will happen to this fee if your house purchase fails to complete.
+One of the key questions to ask your mortgage broker is whether any fees you pay will be refunded if the house sale falls through.
+With one-third of house sales failing to complete it is important to understand what will happen to this fee if your house purchase falls into this category.